Skip to content

 Offering an extra nap at 4:30 pm won't do any good because this baby won't be tired since the wake window is too short.
 Instead, a day with an added catnap might look like this:

-Adjusted Schedule
+Text version of Adjusted Schedule table

 Time Activity